Assuring quality, instilling impetus

 The Initiative and Networking Fund is one of the Helmholtz Association's key instruments in achieving its strategic goals and implementing the principles to which the association has committed itself under the Pact for Research and Innovation.
 The fund makes it possible to respond promptly and flexibly and to initiate the necessary measures where strategic goals need to be reached quickly.

 Consistent with the pact's objectives, all grants are awarded in a competitive process.
-The decision to increase the grants budget from the formerly 25 million euros to 58,5 million euros in 2009 and 60 million euros in 2010 will enhance the Initiative and Networking Fund's penetration and efficiency as a strategic instrument.
+The decision to increase the grants budget from the 20 million euros in 2003 to 80.7 million euros in 2014 will enhance the Initiative and Networking Fund's penetration and efficiency as a strategic instrument.

 The fund provides five kinds of support:

 1. Helmholtz Alliances to Occupy Key Future Research Topics